conduitxyz/node/README.md

 ./download-config.py $CONDUIT_NETWORK
 ```

-3. Ensure you have an Ethereum L1 full node RPC available (not Conduit), and copy `.env.example` to `.env` setting `OP_NODE_L1_ETH_RPC`.
+3. Ensure you have an Ethereum L1 full node RPC and Beacon available (not Conduit), and copy `.env.example` to `.env` setting `OP_NODE_L1_ETH_RPC` and `OP_NODE_L1_BEACON`.
+It’s recommended to run a local Ethereum mainnet or Sepolia node, but you can browse around for other RPC providers.
+Keep in mind they will eventually rate limit your node and it will stop syncing, so a local L1 node is recommended for a proper setup.
 If running your own L1 node, it needs to be synced before the specific Conduit network will be able to fully sync.
 Example:

 ```
 # .env file
-# [recommended] replace with your preferred L1 (Ethereum, not Conduit) node RPC URL:
+# replace with your preferred L1 (Ethereum, not Conduit) node RPC URL:
-OP_NODE_L1_ETH_RPC=https://mainnet.gateway.tenderly.co/<your-tenderly-api-key>
+OP_NODE_L1_ETH_RPC=http://l1rpc
+# replace with your preferred L1 (Ethereum, not Conduit) node Beacon URL:
+OP_NODE_L1_BEACON=http://l1beacon
 ```

 If you are running a stack using `celestia` for DA, copy instead `.env.example.celestia` to `.env`, set also `CELESTIA_CORE_IP`, `CELESTIA_API` and `CELESTIA_P2P_NETWORK`.
 Example: